Today in 1881, President Garfield died as the result of being shot at close range by an assassin. It took him nearly three months to die.

 The bullet hit Garfield in his right side just above his waist, four inches from his spine.
 Although he could still move, he complained of pain in his legs and feet.
 After having his wound prodded by three doctors in less than an hour, Garfield was taken back to the White House in an ambulance.
 A group of policeman accompanied the carriage and lifted the wheels when they came to potholes in the room.

 But Garfield’s ordeal was only just beginning.
 He was seen by Dr. D. W. Bliss, who also retained two surgeons who had been at Lincoln’s death, Surgeon General J. K. Barnes and Dr. Woodward, neither of whom had spent any recent time as physicians.
 Woodward even admitted at an early meeting that he knew nothing about gunshot wounds.

-The most pressing problem was the location of the bullet, which the doctors believed had struck the liver and … [ Read all ]
+The most pressing problem was the … [ Read all ]

 It had not yet been 24 hours since President Ronald Reagan was wounded in an assassination attempt—wounds far more serious than the public was told at the time.

 But on the morning of March 31, 1981, the three men he relied on most in these early days of his administration came to see him in his room at George Washington University Hospital, about six blocks from the White House.

 Chief of Staff James A. Baker, Deputy Chief Michael Deaver, and Counselor Edwin Meese brought with them some urgent business—a piece of legislation that had to be signed.
 And it had to be signed that day.

 It had passed both houses of Congress and, like all bills sent from Congress to the President, bore the signatures of the Speaker of the House, then Democrat Thomas P. O’Neill, Jr., and the President Pro Tempore of the Senate, then Republican Strom Thurmond.